cowtipping/whos-that-pokemon/README.md

 This is the first of my old projects I've converted to TS.
 - Came across a lot of "is possibly null" errors and added error-checking for those.
-- Had an issue with "property src does not exist on type 'Element'" which was fixed using type assertions (ie. trust me, bro 😎) by adding `as HTMLImageElement` after the offended sprite definition.
+- Had an issue with "property src does not exist on type 'Element'" which was fixed using type assertions (ie. trust me, bro 😎) by adding `as HTMLImageElement` after the offending sprite definition.
 - The same issue also reared its ugly head as it did not like `e.target.value` so I learned I can use `(e.target as HTMLButtonElement).value` instead.
-- There weren't a huge amount of other changes other than those as TS was able to infer most of the types.
+- There weren't a huge amount of changes other than those as TS was able to infer most of the types.

 ## Patch Notes
 15.Feb.23